Banned and restricted

 The sale of films, videos, DVDs, VCDs and laser disks is covered by the Films, Videos and Publications Classification Act 1993.

-You may only list movies and games if they carry the correct New Zealand classification sticker.
+Unless exempted, you may only list movies and games if they carry the correct New Zealand classification sticker.
 When listing such items, you must include in your listing the New Zealand classification rating and all information on the classification label.
 Additionally any photos you upload must prominently display the appropriate New Zealand classification rating.

 For more information, visit the Classification Office website.